onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-where the properties of the *props* object are accessed through e.g. *props.handleSubmit*, the properties are assigned directly to their own variables.
+where the properties of the `props` object are accessed through e.g. `props.handleSubmit`, the properties are assigned directly to their own variables.

-One fast way of implementing the functionality is to change the *loginForm* function of the <i>App</i> component like so:
+One fast way of implementing the functionality is to change the `loginForm` function of the `App` component like so:

 ```js
 const App = () => {